adeliafebriani/Tijarah-Blockchain-Notes/Chapter 2/Distributed Ledger Technology.md

    * Proof of Work
    * Proof of Stake
    * depending on the specific implementation.
 These mechanisms ensure that all participants agree on the state of the ledger.
-5. Security: The decentralized and immutable nature combined with cryptographic, makes it secure against tampering and fraud.
+5. Security: The decentralized and immutable nature combined with cryptography, makes it secure against tampering and fraud.

 ### Applications of DLT
 1. Cryptocurrencies like Bitcoin enable the secure and transparent recording of cryptocurrency transactions.